TanyaPS/GORM/doc/DB_Schema.md

 The name of the local directory (localdirs.name).
 ### remotedir
 Path on the remote server to store files in.
 Following variables available:
-- %site%: 9-letter sitename.
+- %site: 9-letter sitename.
-- %site4%: 4-letter sitename.
+- %site4: 4-letter sitename.
-- %year%: Will be replaced with the file year.
+- %year: Will be replaced with the file year.
-- %doy%: Day of year of the file.
+- %doy: Day of year of the file.
-- %hour%: 1 letter hour (a-x, 0).
+- %hour: 1 letter hour (a-x, 0).
 0 is a dayfile.
-- %hh24%: 2 letter hour (00-23, 24).
+- %hh24: 2 letter hour (00-23, 24).
 24 is is a dayfile.
 Variables can only be used on files named ssss##ccc_R_yyyydddhh* (ex: TEJH00DNK_R_20171890000_01D_30S_MO.crx.gz).
 ### active
 Wether or not thils destination is active.
 Either _0_ (inactive) or _1_ (active).